IvAn-72/openterm-esphome/README.md

 # ESPHome OpenTherm

 This is an example of a integration with a OpenTherm boiler using ESPHome and the Ihor Melnyk or DIYLESS OpenTherm Adapter Based on rsciriano.
-Fon Bosch Gaz 6000 WBN 24H
+For Bosch Gaz 6000 WBN 24H

 Installation
 Copy the content of this repository to your ESPHome folder